ahl389/paint-run2/README.md

 ## Game Overview

 Paint Run is a 2D game written in React.
 The objective of the game is to "paint" all the tiles on a level blue before opposing forces paint them gold, and before the timer runs out.
+Play the game in it's current form at https://ahl389.github.io/paint-run2/.

 ### Game Controls